CIRD81650 - R&D tax relief: conditions to be satisfied: subsidies (SME scheme only)

 CTA09/Ss1052(6), 1053(5) and 1138 - SME scheme only

 R&D tax reliefs under the SME scheme are not available for expenditure that is subsidised.
-If the only reason that the expenditure does not qualify for SME scheme R&D tax relief is that the expenditure is subsidised, then, for accounting periods beginning on or after 9 April 2003, an SME can make a claim for relief under the large company scheme (CIRD89000).
+If the only reason that the expenditure does not qualify for SME scheme R&D tax relief is that the expenditure is subsidised, then, for accounting periods beginning on or after 9 April 2003, an SME can make a claim for relief under the large company scheme (CIRD89000) or since 1 April 2013, for the RDEC where all conditions are met.

-A notified State Aid, grant, subsidy or payment that is not allocated to particular expenditure should be allocated according to the underlying facts.
+A notified State Aid, grant, subsidy or payment that is not provided for particular expenditure should be allocated according to the underlying facts.

 COVID-19 Government support